Victoire/victoire/README.md

 The main goal is to give to the final customer the ability to **create**/**edit**/**delete** each content on its website, even for a static content than a business entity based content and **whitout any development skill** and with the minimum of training.

+##Contribution

+We are keen on getting your participation for the development of this product.
+To do so, please follow the steps [**here**](https://github.com/Victoire/victoire/blob/master/CONTRIBUTION.md)

 ##What's inside?

 Component | Description